tony-waters/tony-waters.github.io/_posts/2025-02-01-three-ways-with-jpa-one-to-one.md

     )
 </pre>

-## Conclusion

-As we have seen, the same domain relationship can be mapped in several different ways in JPA.
-The best choice depends on factors such as database structure, lifecycle control, and how the entities are accessed in the application.
-Understanding the distinction between owning side, foreign key placement, and domain lifecycle control makes these choices much clearer.

 ## Which variant should you use?

 As we have seen, there are several valid ways to map a one-to-one relationship in JPA.